-Using these methods I study dynamics of disease, crime, and transportation.
-Ultimately, my research is oriented towards helping policy makers create more targeted and effective policy interventions.
-Through better analytics and clearer communication between researchers and policy makers I believe we can make government smarter, smaller, and more just.
+Ultimately, my research is oriented towards helping policy-makers create more targeted and effective interventions.
+Through better analytics and clearer communication I believe we can make government smarter, fairer, and more responsive.